magneticio/vamp-docker-images/README.md

 ## Run it

-If you have the prerequisites sorted, execute the following commands
+If you have the prerequisites sorted, pick the thing you want to do...

-### Start Vamp with a Mesos and Marathon cluster
+### Run Vamp with a Mesos and Marathon cluster

     git clone https://github.com/magneticio/vamp-docker.git && cd vamp-docker/docker-compositions/vamp-marathon-mesos/ && docker-compose up
 *Note 1: grab a coffee while everything gets installed on the first run.*